vmangos/core/src/shared/IO/README.md

 `IO::Networking::AsyncSocket` manages asynchronous read and write operations on a socket.
 (_see one transfer per-direction restriction_)

-Before initiating any transfers, you must call `InitializeAndFixMemoryLocation()` to prepare the socket for IO operations.
+Before initiating any transfers, you must call `InitializeAndFixateMemoryLocation()` to prepare the socket for IO operations.
 For all transfers you have to keep the socket alive until the callback is called.